-Nepal ready for more Everest climbers after China set limits
+Nepal expects more Everest climbers after China sets limits

-KATHMANDU, Nepal (AP) — Nepal is expecting more climbers to try to scale Mount Everest in coming weeks after China said it would limit attempts from the northern side.
+KATHMANDU, Nepal (AP) — Nepal is expecting more climbers to try to scale its side of Mount Everest in coming weeks after China said it would limit attempts from the northern side, officials said Tuesday.

-Danduraj Ghimire of Nepal’s Tourism Department said Tuesday it expected to get more climbers than usual to apply for climbing permits during the spring climbing season that begins later this week.
+Danduraj Ghimire of Nepal’s Tourism Department said it expects more climbers than usual will apply for climbing permits during the spring climbing season that begins later this week.

 The spring climbing season, when weather conditions are best on the world’s highest peak, begins March 1 and ends May 31.